LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>24</sup> Wherefore hidest thou thy face, [and] forgettest our affliction and our oppression?
 <sup>25</sup> For our soul is bowed down to the dust: our belly cleaveth unto the earth.
 <sup>26</sup> Arise for our help, and redeem us for thy mercies’ sake.

 ## Chapter 45

-<sup>1</sup> «To the chief Musician upon Shoshannim, for the sons of Korah, Maschil, A Song of loves.» My heart is inditing a good matter: I speak of the things which I have made touching the king: my tongue [is] the pen of a ready writer.
+> _To the chief Musician upon Shoshannim, for the sons of Korah, Maschil, A Song of loves._

+<sup>1</sup> My heart is inditing a good matter: I speak of the things which I have made touching the king: my tongue [is] the pen of a ready writer.
 <sup>2</sup> Thou art fairer than the children of men: grace is poured into thy lips: therefore God hath blessed thee for ever.
 <sup>3</sup> Gird thy sword upon [thy] thigh, O [most] mighty, with thy glory and thy majesty.
 <sup>4</sup> And in thy majesty ride prosperously because of truth and meekness [and] righteousness; and thy right hand shall teach thee terrible things.